-The original PCC system was designed by Necula and Lee [17, 15, 16], as discussed in our introduction.
-In addition to the general framework laid out in their work, implementation effort on building a certifying compiler has also been carried out [18, 7].
-As also mentioned previously, however, these existing certifying compilers and clients are very language-specific and incorporate "built-in" understanding of a particular type-system into the logic.
+The original PCC system was designed by Necula and Lee [18, 16, 17], as discussed in our introduction.
+In addition to the general framework laid out in their work, implementation effort on building a certifying compiler has also been carried out [19, 7].
+As also mentioned, however, these existing certifying compilers and clients are very language specific and incorporate "built-in" understanding of a particular type-system into the logic.

-Our source language, FTAL, is derived from the typed assembly language framework designed by Morrisett et al. [14].
-Although, in contrast with PCC, typed assembly language does not deal with code at the lowest level of the machine, it is a critical tool which makes automatic generation of PCC proofs possible-following either the syntactic or the semantic approach.
+Our source language, FTAL, is derived from the typed assembly language framework designed by Morrisett et al. [15].
+Although, in contrast with PCC, typed assembly language does not deal with code at the lowest level of the machine, it is a critical tool that makes automatic generation of PCC proofs possible - following either the syntactic or the semantic approach.

 Appel and Felty were the first to propose the notion of foundational PCC [5, 3].
-Work on the semantic approach to FPCC has been carried out by Appel, Felty, and others [5, 6, 1, 12, 4].
+Work on the semantic approach to FPCC has been carried out by Appel, Felty, and others [5, 6, 1, 13, 4].

-In a recent paper, Shao et al. [20] showed how to incorporate a logic such as CiC into a typed intermediate language.
+In a recent paper, Shao et al. [21] showed how to incorporate a logic such as CiC into a typed intermediate language.
 Together with the work described in this article, we can now build an end-to-end compiler that compiles high-level richly typed programs into FPCC.

-Lastly, the syntactic approach to proving type soundness, an idea which we take advantage of in this article, was introduced by Wright and Felleisen [25].
+We note that the syntactic approach to proving type soundness, an idea that we take advantage of in this article, was introduced by Wright and Felleisen [26].